fishjam-dev/membrane_rtc_engine/media_events.md

     }
     ```
 ### peerJoined
-* message is sent after new peer joined RTC Engine
+* this message is sent to all peers in room after new peer joined RTC Engine.
+It contains id and metadata of new peer.
 * ```json
     {
         peer: {